 Instead, you can do what Koreans call “아이쇼핑” (window shopping).

 Grab your date, and head out to the popular shopping area in your area.
 Spend your time enjoying each other’s company while you stroll form shop to shop seeing what what new items are out.
-Mix in an hour or two chatting at a cafe, and the Korean date experience will be complete!
+Window shopping also gives you an opportunity to stop into stores you would never shop at usually to test out new products that are foreign to you.
+Mix in an hour or two chatting at a cafe over fresh brewed coffee or a glass of wine, and the Korean date experience will be complete!

 1. Namsan Tower